-What's the best handlebar tape you can buy?
-It has to be comfortable, hard-wearing and grippy, and it doesn't hurt if it looks good.
-We've wrapped scores of handlebars and ridden thousands of miles or Tarmac and gravel to bring you the best handlebar tape you can buy.
+To do its job well, handlebar tape has to be comfortable, hard-wearing and grippy, and it doesn't hurt if it looks good.
+We've wrapped scores of handlebars and ridden thousands of miles or Tarmac and gravel to bring you the best bar tapes you can buy.

 Your handlebar tape is the essential interface between your bike and part of your body that's full of nerve endings, sensitive tendons and small bones: your hands.
 It needs to provide both cushioning to reduce the road buzz a bit, and a grippy surface for your hands to hang on to in all weathers.